DavidRandallPeters/UnrealEngine/UE4_007_Labyrinth1E_GetAndSet.md

 <br>

-Okay - I totally just made up that term.
+Okay - I totally just made that term up.
 But it describes a small issue with our core gameplay mechanic.

 Let's demonstrate: